oceanprotocol-archive/OEPs/8/README.md

 ## Life Cycle of Metadata

 Metadata is first created by the publisher of the asset.
 The publisher has knowledge of the file URL's, and they are stored in plaintext in the **files** attribute.
 After publication, the metadata store (Aquarius) will return the Metadata with this data encrypted.
 The result will be a single ciphertext of the attribute.
 The **dateCreated** attribute is created by the metadata store.
+The **curation** attribute is furthermore not created by the publisher, but by the metadata store.
+As such, there are 2 flavors of metadata:

+1) Local metadata - Created by the publisher of the asset, added to the `DDO` and sent to the metadata store API.

+2) Remote metadata - Created and existing internally by the metadata store, and sent as a result of querying the API for discoverability of assets.

 ## Base Attributes